2016 was hottest year ever recorded in New Zealand

 - Seattle Times to cut newsroom jobs

-He said there was no clear reason for the 2016 changes but that they had come against a backdrop of global warming.
+He said there was no clear reason for the 2016 changes but that they had come against a backdrop of global warming caused by increased carbon emissions.

+“We are expecting temperatures to continue to rise,” Brandolino said.
+“It’s very concerning.”

+New Zealand’s economy relies on farming, an industry which is particularly dependent on the weather.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.